drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Demuxlet.rst

   - ``Demuxlet_summary.tsv``

-    - Summary of the droplets asignmened to each donor, doublets or unassigned
+    - Summary of the droplets asignmened to each donor, doublets or unassigned.

       +-----------------+--------------+
       | Classification  | Assignment N |